chrpapa/Javascript-Seminar/drawr-bootstrap/README.md

 This project has been taken from : https://github.com/flamingveggies/drawr-bootstrap

-Refactoring done based on following 2 Structural Design Patterns:
+Refactoring done based on following two Structural Design Patterns:
 1) facade pattern
 2) composite pattern